Set Up a Standard IMAP Event Source

 Enter the name of the IMAP server here.

-Enter the port used to reach the IMAP server here.
+Enter the port through which the IMAP server can be accessed here.
 By default, this is port 993.

 • None